 THE LIGHTHOUSE, directed by Robert Eggers (THE WITCH), is a difficult film to classify.
 The feature is a flatulence-filled period piece set in 19th-Century Maine, following the tale of lighthouse keepers Ephraim Winslow (Robert Pattinson) and Thomas Wake (Willem Dafoe) as they become increasingly deranged, violent and desperate to escape each other’s company.
 When Ephraim starts to question why he’s not allowed in the mysterious lighthouse, the line between reality and fantasy begins to blur, and old deeds are brought bubbling to the surface.
 Only one thing is certain: it’s a mad, melancholy masterwork.

 Unlike Eggers’ debut, THE LIGHTHOUSE is a notably streamlined affair.
 It’s shot entirely in black and white on 35mm film, the soundtrack is simple and discordant, and, to top it off, there are only two members of the key cast.
-Pattinson and Dafoe spend the length of the film stuck on an island together, utterly alone but for the ever-present swarm of seagulls around the central lighthouse, which looms above our protagonists wherever they go – and it’s this wonky, twisted chemistry the duo share that allows the film to soar to new heights.
+Pattinson and Dafoe spend the length of the film stuck on an island together, utterly alone but for the ever-present swarm of seagulls around the central lighthouse, which looms above our protagonists wherever they go – and it’s this wonky, twisted chemistry the duo share that takes the film to soaring to new heights.

 “It’s a clear demonstration of Eggers’ directorial skill that each transition feels so effortless…”